GoogleCloudPlatform/nodejs-docs-samples/cloud-sql/postgres/knex/README.md

 [create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

 2. Create a Cloud SQL for PostgreSQL instance by following these [instructions](https://cloud.google.com/sql/docs/postgres/create-instance).
-Note the instance name that you create, and password that you specify for the default 'postgres' user.
+Note the instance `connection name` of the instance that you create, and password that you specify for the default 'postgres' user.

     * If you don't want to use the default user to connect, [create a user](https://cloud.google.com/sql/docs/postgres/create-manage-users#creating).